allegroai/clearml-docs/docs/faq.md

     sudo docker exec -it clearml-mongo /bin/bash
     ```

-1. Create the following script inside the Docker shell:
-   as well as the URL protocol if you aren't using `s3`.
+1. Create the following script inside the Docker shell (as well as the URL protocol if you aren't using `s3`):
     ```bash
     cat <<EOT >> script.js
     db.model.find({uri:{$regex:/^s3/}}).forEach(function(e,i) {